If there's one thing that K-dramas are experts in, it's their adept ability to make us crave Korean food no matter what time of day it is

 Tucked away in a shoplot in KL is a no-frills, old-fashioned Korean restaurant known for serving authentic Korean food at a reasonable price

-Po Cha Korean Restaurant is run by an elderly Korean couple and has become popular over the years, with reviews dubbing it as a "hidden gem in Ampang".
+Po Cha Korean BBQ is run by an elderly Korean couple and has become popular over the years, with reviews dubbing it as a "hidden gem in Ampang".

 It doesn't have any proper signboard or bright lights on the outside, so it might be a little hard to spot at first.